from small one page howto to huge articles all in one place

 * --upgrade-system-tables, -s

-Upgrade only the system tables, do not upgrade data.
+Upgrade only the system tables in the mysql schema, do not upgrade user schemas.

 * --user=user_name, -u user_name

-The MySQL user name to use when connecting to the server.
+The user name of the MySQL account to use for connecting to the server.
 The default user name is root.

 * --verbose